-Once the breach is closed, sediment transport on the ocean side and bay side would return to prebreach processes.
+Once the breach is closed, sediment transport on the ocean side and bay side would return to processes similar to those present prior to the breach.
 In Great South Bay and Moriches Bay before the breach was created, sediment transport was determined by relatively low-energy estuarine processes with limited direct ocean exchange from storm-generated overwash.
-Once the breach is closed, the extensive flood delta established by the wilderness breach would likely not grow or redistribute due to reduced water velocities.
+Once the breach is closed, the extensive flood delta established by the wilderness breach would not expand because flood deltas are largely maintained by flood currents.
+Additionally, it would likely not redistribute because the water velocities around the flood delta would be reduced.
 It would serve as habitat for benthic communities, and depending on water depth, current velocity, and clarity, could become colonized by eelgrass.
-Areas of the flood delta that are intertidal have the potential for salt marsh colonization as well.
+Areas of the flood delta that are intertidal have the potential for salt marsh colonization.
+The flood delta and potential salt marshes could continue to gather sediment after closure of the breach through overwash; however, this would be a slow process compared to an open breach that would continue to allow sediments to flow in and build land.
+Closing the breach would reduce the ability of the barrier island to migrate naturally.
 On the ocean side after closure, sediment transport would continue to be dominated by longshore westward transport.
 Although the breach does not cause a significant interruption in longshore sediment transport, once the breach is closed, longshore sediment transport would not be influenced by the breach in any way.
 The localized erosion immediately west of the breach would lessen and/or stop.